From the pet-friendly Stanford Hills to a camp located on a large fishing dam in Limpopo

-Please make sure you check the expected time loadshedding will affect your suburb whether you have plans to be at home, work or somewhere out and about to play.
+Whether you have plans to be at home, work or somewhere out and about to play, here's everything you need to know about loadshedding in Cape Town.

 WHAT IS LOADSHEDDING